Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 "I just don't understand though," Amanda continued.
 "I've never had this problem before."

-"You could always watch National Geographics," Noah advised.
+"You could always watch The National Geographic Channel," Noah advised.
 "That always puts me to sleep."

-Rebecca, taking great offense to this bashing of her favorite show, responded.
-"I'll have you know Noah that National Geographics is a very informative show.
-You could stand to learn a thing or two from that show instead of watching that mindless dribble…"
+Rebecca, taking great offense to this bashing of her favorite channel, responded.
+"I'll have you know Noah that National Geographic is a very informative channel.
+You could stand to learn a thing or two from that channel instead of watching that mindless dribble…"